adamliter/adamliter.org/research.md

 ---
 title: adamliter/research
 layout: default
-date: 2016-01-14
+date: 2018-08-21
 nav_node: research
 ---

 # research

+I'm most interested in syntax, language acquisition, and semantics.
+Although I'm genuinely interested in most domains of inquiry.
+For example, I've also worked on issues of learnability in the phonotactic domain.

-This is a selected list of my research.
-Things that are not listed here but are listed on my [CV][cv] are available upon request.
+Below you'll find a selected list of some of my research projects.
+Things that are not listed here but that are listed on my [CV][cv] are available upon request.

 {% for r in site.data.research %}
   {% unless r.under_review == true %}